doumbouya93/homework-1/README.md

 ### 13. Resources

-Where is a good place to look for information about HTML tags?
+Where is a good place to look for information about HTML tags? https://www.w3schools.com/

 ### 14. HTML Versions

 Which version of HTML are we covering in this class?
 What is it's DOCTYPE tag?

-What is XML?
+HTML5.
+DOCTYPE tag it is an instruction to the web browser about what version of HTML the page is written in.

+What is XML? is a markup language that defines a set of rules for encoding documents in a format that is both human-readable and machine-readable.

 What is XHTML?
+XHTML stands for EXtensible HyperText Markup Language.
+XHTML is almost identical to HTML, stricter than HTML and defined as an XML application.
+XHTML is supported by all major browsers.

 ### 15. HTML

 Are web pages ASCII (plain text) files, or compiled (binary) files like an executable program?
+No.

-Are HTML files interpreted or executed?
+Are HTML files interpreted or executed? interpreted.

 ### 16. Browser versioning

 Which versions of Microsoft Internet Explorer support the `<nav>` tag?
+Internet Explorer 9.

 ### 17. HTML Validity

 What is one tool that can tell you if you have written valid HTML?
+Markup Validation Service.

 ### 18. Accessibility

 What does "Accessibility" mean in the context of web development?
+The Web must be accessible to provide equal access and equal opportunity to people with diverse abilities.
+Accessibility is essential for developers and organizations that want to create high quality websites and web tools, and not exclude people from using their products and services.

 What types of people does accessibility concern?
+People with disabilities, or special needs such as people who cant see well or not see at all and people who are death.

 What is one tool you can use to verify the accessibility of your websites?
+DYNO Mapper is a sitemap generator that checks the web accessibility of websites and online applications.

 ### 19. head / body

 What is the `<head>` tag for?
+The <head> element is a container for all the head elements.
+The <head> element can include a title for the document, scripts, styles, meta information, and more.

 What is the `<body>` tag for?
+The HTML <body> tag defines the main content of the HTML document or the section of the HTML document that will be directly visible on your web page.

 ### 20. Head…